AbsaOSS/cobrix/README.md

 ### Manual reconstruction of hierarchical structure

-Alternatively, hierarchical record structure can be reconstructed manually by extracting each segment and joining segments together.
-This a is more complicated process, but it provides more control.
+Alternatively, a hierarchical record structure can be reconstructed manually by extracting and joining segments.
+This is a more complicated process but provides greater control.

 #### Getting the first segment
 ```scala